tauri-apps/tauri/.changes/event-reopen.md

 'tauri-runtime-wry': 'minor:feat'
 ---

-Expose tao event `Event::Reopen` for handle click on dock icon on macOS.
+Add `RunEvent::Reopen` for handle click on dock icon on macOS.